“No, thank you.”

 Which makes him dangerous.

 “This is my city,” she says, voice hard as she can make it.
-“It’s my responsibility to ensure that its people and organizations are prepared for expected pokemon and renegade attacks, not impossible to disprove hypothetical ones.”
+“It’s my responsibility to ensure that its people and organizations are prepared for pokemon and renegade attacks, not waste time chasing impossible-to-disprove hypothetical ones.”

 Erika considers him for another moment, then simply nods and leaves.
 She could have mentioned the restrictions of the mandate, but the truth is they’re flexible enough with probable cause that he probably could barge into people’s houses and check for secret staircases.
 Especially if he has Lance’s approval.